comp110-lytle/comp110/site/exercises/wordle.md

 ## Part 1. `input_guess` -- 10 Points

 Declare a function named `input_guess`.
 When given an integer parameter named `expected_length`, it will prompt the user for a guess and continue prompting them until they provide a guess of the expected length.
 The initial prompt should have the following format: `Enter a N character word: `, where N is the desired length.
-You can store the user's guess as a _local variable_, so you can use its name to access its value as many times as needed inside the scope of the function, like so:
+You can store the user's guess as a _local variable_, so you can use its name (`guess`) to access its value as many times as needed inside the scope of the function, like so:

 `guess: str = input(f"Enter a {expected_length} character word: ")`